-- The assets and deferred outflows of resources of the Town of Milton exceeded its liabilities and deferred inflows of resources at the close of the most recent year by \$33.7 million (net position). - The total governmental net position increased by \$922,000. - As required by GASB Statement #68, in 2018 the Town recognized their total net pension liability of \$16.3 million along with a deferred outflow and inflow related to pensions of \$4.5 million and \$10.2 million, respectively. - Beginning net position of the governmental activities and business-type activities have been revised to reflect the implementation of GASB Statement #75, "Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions".
-The implementation of this standard required the calculation of the OPEB liability to be revised due to the use of different methods and assumptions as previously required by GASB Statement #45, "Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions".
-Accordingly, the Town's Net position as of June 30, 2017, has been revised to reflect these changes.
-See note 15 for additional information. - As of the close of the current year, the Town of Milton's governmental funds reported combined ending fund balances of \$31.2 million, an increase of \$6.8 million in comparison with the prior year.
-The increase is attributable primarily to the timing of capital expenditures funded by bonds proceeds as well \$5.5 million of proceeds received from the sale of real estate willed to the Town by a long time resident.
-The funds from the sale will be used to help underprivileged families within the community. - At the end of the current year, unassigned fund balance for the general fund was \$7.3 million or 6.6% of total general fund budgetary expenditures.
+- The assets and deferred outflows of resources of the Town of Milton exceeded its liabilities and deferred inflows of resources at the close of the most recent year by \$25.6 million (net position). - The total governmental net position decreased by \$9.6 million. - As required by GASB Statement #68, in 2019 the Town recognized their total net pension liability of \$25.5 million along with a deferred outflows and inflows related to pensions of \$8.7 million and \$3.6 million, respectively. - As required by GASB Statement #75, in 2019 the Town recognized their total OPEB liability of \$165.9 million along with a deferred outflows and inflows related to pensions of \$32.2 million and \$7.8 million, respectively. - As of the close of the current year, the Town of Milton's governmental funds reported combined ending fund balances of \$33.8 million, an increase of \$2.6 million in comparison with the prior year.
+The increase is attributable primarily to the timing of expenditures funded by bonds proceeds in the nonmajor funds. - At the end of the current year, unassigned fund balance for the general fund was \$8.9 million or 7.9% of total general fund budgetary expenditures.